google/playhvz/README.md

 Use that value for the FIREBASE_SECRET value in config\_.py.

+You can now run your server with `dev_appserver.py app.yaml`

+### Setting up your local web server to talk to your own firebase and local backend

+Go to your Firebase project, and click on the Authentication tab.

-Click on the Authentication tab, and click on the Sign In Method tab.
+Click on the Sign In Method tab.
 Enable Google and Email/Password.

-Click the Users tab.
+Click on the Users tab.

 Make eight users: zella@playhvz.com, deckerd@playhvz.com, zeke@playhvz.com, moldavi@playhvz.com, jack@playhvz.com, minny@playhvz.com, reggie@playhvz.com, drake@playhvz.com, all using the same password (write down the password, youll need it if you want to run webdrivers).

 Hit the copy button next to zella's name and put that into your config.py and config.json.
 Repeat for the remaining seven fake users.

-You can now run your server with `dev_appserver.py backend/app.yaml`

-### Setting up your local web server to talk to your own firebase and local backend

 Make a new web/config.json file, similar to the examples in web/config_.json.